magicmark/jest-how-do-i-mock-x/src/process-globals/README.md

 # Mocking Example: A global `process` attribute

-In `get-platform` we have the following function:
+In `get-platform.js` we have the following function:

 ```js
 export default function getPlatform() {